-I write to you regarding this was seen and management of troublesome urinary symptoms.
-By the time that I met material is an outpatient in May 2015, he had additionally been referred by Dr McMillan, Locum Consultant Dermatologist, for assessment of a balanitis.
+I write to you regarding this pushed gentleman who was referred by your colleague, Dr Paisley, in December 2014, for assessment and management of troublesome urinary symptoms.
+By the time that I met in management in May 2015, he had additionally been referred by Dr McMillan, Locum Consultant Dermatologist, for assessment of a balanitis.

-When were those of urgency and urge incontinence.
-As Dr Paisley had indicated, were those of urgency and urge incontinence.
-As Dr Paisley had indicated, were that been taking Dutasteride and Tamsulosin for some time.
-With regard to the erectile dysfunction, were that he had been taking Tadalafil 10mgs daily for some time, and with a degree of effectiveness that was just about satisfactory.
+When attended on 2nd May 2015, the only symptoms which he reported to be of significance were those of urgency and urge incontinence.
+As Dr Paisley had indicated, be had been taking Dutasteride and Tamsulosin for some time.
+With regard to the erectile dysfunction, reported that he had been taking Tadalafil 10mgs daily for some time, and with a degree of effectiveness that was just about satisfactory.
 On clinical examination, I found him to have minimal preputial adhesions and associated balanitis.
 I felt that he had a moderately enlarged, clinically benign prostate gland.
-I noted that the total that the biochemical renal function has been normal to date and that his serum PSA had been very normal at 0.26 ng/ml in December 2014.
+I noted that biochemical renal function has been normal to date and that his serum PSA had been very normal at 0.26 ng/ml in December 2014.